 Well, I've got a nice lumbar spine patient.
 This is an absolute classic.
-And one of the reasons why I think all therapists should be looking at scans, because this is at the top of the pile, this patient.
-Am I going to share my screen now, Steven?
+And one of the reasons why I think you know, all therapists should be looking at scans because this is this is at the top of the pile this patient of I Am I going to share my screen now.
+Steven?

 Yeah, if you've got the slides up there, that will be really helpful.
-We're doing it this way because it's much easier for you to highlight things with your pointer than for me to try and do it.
-But if you can go to presentation mode so we get it full screen, that will be very useful.
+Yeah, we're doing it this way.
+Because it's much easier for you to highlight things with your pointer than for me to try and do it.